 Both the flu (influenza) and

-COVID-19 are contagious and will be spreading this fall and winter.
-They have similar symptoms, so it can be hard to tell them apart.
+COVID-19 will be spreading this fall and winter, especially among people who are not vaccinated.
+The two contagious respiratory viruses cause similar symptoms, so it can be hard to tell them apart.

 Is it COVID-19 or the flu?